rammandoof/PTcredits-text-GMS2/README.md

 *The Project Directory is the Directory where your Project is stored (look at the Image above).

 # Modyfing
-You can modiy anything about this project, but there is a small guide in the Project itself if you only need the change the text!
+You can modify anything about this project, but there is a small guide in the Project itself if you only need the change the text!

 # Q & A
 Q: Can I use this for my Projects?